Exposure - CSA Provision

 Content and comparisons

 The total mark-to-market exposure under your ISDA Master Agreement on a given day, not counting anything posted by way of credit support.
-That is, Exposure omits the mark-to-market exposure of the Transaction comprising the 1995 English Law CSA itself, because that would entirely bugger things up: the MTM of an ISDA including the CSA is, of course, more or less zero.
+That is, Exposure omits the mark-to-market exposure of the Transaction comprising the CSA itself, because that would entirely bugger things up: the MTM of an ISDA including the CSA is, of course, more or less zero.

-The calculation of Exposure under the 1995 English Law CSA is modelled on the Section 6(e)(ii) termination methodology following a Termination Event where there is one Affected Party, which in turn tracks the Section 6(e)(i) methodology following an Event of Default, only taking mid-market valuations and not those on the Non-Defaulting Party’s side.
+The calculation of Exposure under the CSA is modelled on the Section 6(e)(ii) termination methodology following a Termination Event where there is one Affected Party, which in turn tracks the Section 6(e)(i) methodology following an Event of Default, only taking mid-market valuations and not those on the Non-Defaulting Party’s side.

 This means you calculate the Exposure as: